AC.L2-3.1.1

 The best MSSPs I've worked alongside actually do the access review themselves and present it to the contractor for sign-off.
 They pull the list, flag anything unusual, and hand you a report that says "here's who has access, here's what changed since last quarter, here's what we recommend."
 If your MSP isn't doing something like this, ask for it.
 Or do the review yourself with their reports as input.

 This page covers AC.L2-3.1.1 from NIST SP 800-171 Rev 2 (3.1.1).
-The guidance here is based on my experience in real CMMC assessments and is intended to help you prepare.
+The guidance here is based on experience in real CMMC assessments and is intended to help you prepare.
 It is not legal or compliance advice.
 Your organization’s situation is unique, and you should work with qualified professionals for formal assessment preparation.